- The SAP APO SNP Transportation Load Builder is an unusual but critical component to SNP.

 TLB Versus SAP ERP’s Functionality

-Load building is a very limited in ERP, and most companies that move from building loads in ERP to TLB in SNP see it is a significant upgrade.
+Load building is very limited in ERP, and most companies that move from building loads in ERP to TLB in SNP see it as a significant upgrade.

 How TLB Works